 Principal, Regulatory Compliance

 Prior to joining Greenleaf, David served as Vice President with PAREXEL International.
-During this time, he traveled to client locations across the U.S. and in 14 foreign countries, conducting audits and mock inspections; providing training, coaching and mentoring; advising clients with the development and communication of corrective actions that meet FDA expectations and that achieve and sustain compliance.
+He traveled to client locations across the U.S. and in 14 foreign countries to conduct audits and mock inspections; provide training, coaching, and mentoring; and advise clients on the development and communication of corrective actions that meet FDA expectations and that achieve and sustain compliance.

-At Greenleaf, David continues to provide strategic guidance and support to pharmaceutical and medical technology companies in areas including: strengthening corporate quality systems, developing compliance strategies, ensuring inspection readiness, assisting industry clients and legal counsel in developing and communicating corrective actions plans in response to compliance issues, and performing due diligence activities.
-David also continues to communicate expert advice through presentations at FDA and industry conferences and through articles published in industry journals.
+At Greenleaf, David continues to provide strategic guidance and support to pharmaceutical and medical technology companies in areas including: strengthening corporate quality systems; developing compliance strategies; supporting inspections and ensuring inspection readiness; assisting industry clients and legal counsel in developing and communicating corrective action plans in response to compliance issues; verifying completed corrective actions; executive training and coaching; and performing due diligence.
+David also communicates expert advice through presentations at FDA and industry conferences, articles published in industry journals, and FDLI’s 2022 book, How FDA Really Works: Insights from the Experts.

-David received a B.S. degree in Electrical Engineering from Boston University and attended executive management courses at Harvard University.
+David received a B.S. in electrical engineering from Boston University and attended executive management courses at Harvard University.

 Elizabeth Oestreich